 Therefore, since we are surrounded by such a huge crowd of witnesses to the life of faith, let us strip off every weight that slows us down, especially the sin that so easily trips us up.
 And let us run with endurance the race God has set before us.

 Thousands of people are said to show up in Martinsville on race weekend.
-Not sure about the exact numbers, but I am sure that each one wants their driver to win.
+In fact our community doubles in size when the race is here.
+I’m not sure about the exact numbers, but I am sure that each race fan wants their driver to win.
 It is tough competition.
 Fans wear their driver's number with pride, put it on their car or tent, on their clothes or even spelled out in tattoos and the like.
 This can be a strange world.
 The fans are committed, passionate and watching.
 It really is kind of like that great cloud of witnesses.
 What do you think?

-They love a good race, and so do I. Close finishes are amazing with all the race happenings and wrecks.
+They love a great race, and I do too.
+Close racing, the bumping of the cars and close finishes are amazing.
 Doesn't help much when you see the enemy (or the driver you don't like leading) out in front for too many.

-Are the 42 drivers who didn't win losers?
+Are the drivers who didn't win losers?
 I don't think so.
-Some people say they are.
+Some people say they are (In fact every racers that competes wins something).
 Not because of who they are but because of how they finished, behind the winner of this particular race, whoever it may be on Sunday.
 Yet I think all of them are winners.
 It takes drive to keep on and to even get in the race.

 Winners get in the race